DanRepik/api_foundry/readme.md

 In your path operation, you must define the following attributes:

-* **x-am-database**: Identifies the database on which the custom SQL will be executed, functioning similarly to its use in component schema objects.
+* **x-af-database**: Identifies the database on which the custom SQL will be executed, functioning similarly to its use in component schema objects.
-* **x-am-sql**: Contains the SQL query to be executed for the request.
+* **x-af-sql**: Contains the SQL query to be executed for the request.

 For the integration to function correctly, the definition must map input parameters to the custom SQL's placeholders and ensure the SQL response aligns with the defined response structure.